“…the people that do know their God shall be strong, and do exploits” (Dan 11:32 KJV).

 But where is Joshua in this list?
 Why was he omitted?
 If ever a person was worthy of being honoured by God, Joshua should be the first pick from the Old Testament.
 But he isn’t there.
 Gideon and Moses asked for a sign.
 Jephthah made a bargain with God for success.
 Samson and David were adulterers, and David a callous murderer.
 But, in stark contrast to these other saints, Joshua never questioned God, never doubted him, always instantly obeyed him without question – and yet their names are immortalised as heroes of faith; while Joshua, despite his unwavering confidence and obedience to God, is absent from the list of faith and faithfulness.

-So Barak fought Sisera and destroyed his whole army and the chariots, and Sisera escaped on foot.
-Seeking refuge in the tent of a woman named Jael, Sisera fell asleep from exhaustion; and Jael took a hammer and smashed a nail through his head and killed him and cut off his head (Jud 5:18-22, 26).
+So, Barak fought Sisera and destroyed his whole army and the chariots, and Sisera escaped on foot.
+Seeking refuge in the tent of a woman named Jael, Sisera fell asleep from exhaustion; and Jael took a hammer and smashed a nail through his head and killed him, and then cut off his head (Jud 5:18-22, 26) – not enough to justify her inclusion in Hebrews 11, it seems.

-But it wasn’t Deborah who was enrolled in Hebrews 11; neither was it Jael, despite her courage and the prophecy about her.
+But it wasn’t Deborah who was enrolled in Hebrews 11, despite her courage.
 No, it was Barak, who had refused to go into battle at God’s command unless Deborah went with him!
 Not faithful Deborah; not courageous and patriotic Jael; but disobedient Barak who gets the glory, despite that Deborah warned it would not be for his glory.

 The first thing to say is that, as I mentioned above, God doesn’t see things as we do (1 Samuel 16:7).

-The second thing, which is related to the first, is that God is a God of grace: “….where sin abounded, grace did much more abound” (Rom 5:20).
+The second thing, which is related to the first, is that God is a God of grace (Rom 5:20).

 The Saints of God

 It is these worthies, ordinary people who achieved greatness in the eyes of humanity and commendation from God for their faith, by whom we should be motivated and inspired, rather than fictional characters, some of whom are indeed heroic, but many more of them being more bestial and devilish than human.
 These are the characters that fill the novels and the games and the TV shows and movies which gain the attention and admiration of the world.
 But when Jesus returns – and he will return – to judge the earth, all the fiction, all the myth and the legend, will be shown to be just that, and unbelievers will see, too late, that they literally chased a fantasy instead of Jesus and are therefore now condemned forever.
-They will regret and mourn and weep that they wasted their precious time on games and fantasies instead of using it to seek and to know Jesus as their Saviour, and securing the safety of their eternity (Rev 6:12-17).
+At the judgment set of God, they will regret and mourn and weep that they wasted their precious time on games and fantasies instead of using it to know Jesus, and securing the safety of their eternity (Rev 6:12-17).